-Many people are annoyed by the Required Minimum Distribution (RMD) rules, and really don’t need the money or want to pay the additional taxes.
+Many people are annoyed by the Required Minimum Distribution (RMD) rules and really don’t need the money or want to pay the additional taxes.
 The law is the law, so compliance is not a choice.
-Because of this fact, there are some annuity strategies that can address your eventual RMD issue.
-Some you might be familiar with, and some might be new to you, but it’s important to know all of your options in order to properly choose your specific RMD strategy.
+However, a few annuity strategies exist which may address your eventual RMD issue.
+Some you may be aware of, others may be new to you, but it’s important to know all of your options in order to properly choose your specific RMD strategy.

 Required Minimum Distribution

-The acronym “RMD” stands for Required Minimum Distribution.
-This is the amount of money that you have to remove from your traditional IRA (or qualified account) when you reach the age of 70 ½.
+Required Minimum Distribution (RMD) is the amount of money you must to remove from your traditional IRA (or qualified account) when you reach the age of 70 ½.

-An Annuity Death Benefit Rider Strategy Provides Principal Protection and a Lasting Legacy
+Annuity Death Benefit Rider Strategy: Principal Protection, Lasting Legacy

-Some IRA owners don’t ever plan on accessing that money, except for the pesky RMD.
-They want to leave the bulk of that asset to their beneficiaries.
-They want, in essence, to leave a legacy.
+Some IRA owners don’t plan on ever accessing that money, aside from the RMD, instead choosing to leave the bulk of that asset to beneficiaries as a legacy.
 This can be accomplished by utilizing a contractually guaranteed death benefit rider attached to a fixed annuity.
-Here’s how that strategy would work:

-A Stretch IRA Strategy Is IRS Approved and Allows Your Heirs Continual RMD Payments
+Stretch IRA Strategy: IRS-Approved, Allows Continual RMD Payments Across Generations

-If structured properly, RMDs can be taken by numerous generations (spouse, children, grandchildren).
-This will provide a legacy income to your heirs while lessening the tax liabilities over time.
-You don’t need an annuity to stretch your IRA, but a fixed annuity does work well with this strategy because it fully protects the principal from market volatility, and provides contractual guarantees.
+If structured properly, RMDs can be taken by numerous generations (spouse, children, grandchildren), providing a legacy income while lessening tax liabilities over time.
+You don’t need an annuity to stretch your IRA, but a fixed annuity does work well with this strategy because it fully protects the principal from market volatility and provides contractual guarantees.

-If you do not qualify for life insurance, you can use the same strategy to buy a flexible premium fixed annuity which has a guaranteed death benefit rider attached to the policy.
+If you do not qualify for life insurance, the same strategy can be used to buy a flexible premium fixed annuity which has a guaranteed death benefit rider attached to the policy.
 Flexible premium means that you can add money to the policy.
-This annuity strategy is also a very efficient way to utilize your RMDs, but the death benefit does not pass tax-free to your beneficiaries as life insurance does.
+This annuity strategy is another very effective way to utilize your RMDs, but the death benefit will not pass tax-free to your beneficiaries, as with life insurance.